BedoMagdi/bedomagdi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in ECE at UT Austin.
+I'm a PhD student in ECE with a focus on Software Engineering and Systems at UT Austin.